 Please contact Laura Hewitt Walker at (206) 684-0429 for more information.

 Residential Bonus: Extra floor area above the base height limit may be achieved for residential developments in exchange for affordable housing.
-Developers can build affordable housing as part of their development or, in certain zones, make a contribution of approximately $15 per gross square foot to the City to fund new affordable housing.
+Developers can build affordable housing as part of their development or, in certain zones, make a cash contribution to the City to fund new affordable housing.
 The affordable housing is intended to primarily serve Seattle’s moderate-wage workers.
 The Residential Bonus Program is available in moderate- and high-density zones in a number of neighborhoods.

 Transferable Development Rights Potential (TDP): This option helps Seattle maintain a more variable scale of buildings in South Downtown and Multifamily Highrise zones by allowing density to be moved from one site to another.
 Excess development rights from a certified TDP site can be sold to developers needing residential floor area beyond a base height or floor area ratio (FAR) limit.
 The proceeds of TDP sales are used for preservation of priority uses.
 The type of TDP that can be sent or received varies by zone and may include open space TDP, Landmark TDP, and South Downtown historic TDP.